 - Truffles, like these Dark Chocolate Protein Truffles

-You can also use coconut oil along with coconut flour to add even more benefits and retain moisture.
+You can also use coconut oil along with the flour to add even more benefits and retain moisture.
 One benefit of coconut flour’s absorbency is that it works well to give baked goods a dense quality, for example in a heart bread or something similar.

 - As a substitute for breadcrumbs in meatballs or on protein